baur-mukhamet/Sutton-Barto-RL/README.md

 # Sutton-Barto-RL
-Programming projects from the Reinforcement Learning book by Sutton and Barto.
+My solutions to programming projects from the Reinforcement Learning book by Sutton and Barto.
 Also following UCL-DeepMind RL course.